CCurl/c4/README.md

 ## Building c4
 ### Windows
-- There is a Visual Studio solution file, c4.sln (either 32- or 64-bit)
+- There is a Visual Studio solution file, **c4.sln** (either 32- or 64-bit)
 ### Linux and other similar systems
 - There is a makefile.
 - The default architecture is 32-bits.
-That is faster on my systems.
+That is a little faster on my systems.
 - 32-bit: use 'make'
 - 64-bit: use 'ARCH=64 make'